hanowell/uwsoc533a/docs/index.md

 ---
-title: "UW SOC/CS&SS 533 A Course Notes"
+title: "UW SOC/CS&SS/CSDE 533 A Course Notes"
 author: "Ben Hanowell"
-date: "2021-10-20"
+date: "2021-11-06"
 site: bookdown::bookdown_site
-documentclass: book
+description: "These are the course notes for Research Methods in Demography, a course cross-listed as SOC/CS&SS/CSDE 533 A at the University of Washington."

 bibliography: [book.bib, packages.bib]
-# url: your book url like https://bookdown.org/yihui/bookdown
-# cover-image: path to the social sharing image like images/cover.jpg
-description: |
-  These are the course notes for Research Methods in Demography, a course cross-listed as SOC/CS&SS 533 A at the University of Washington.
 biblio-style: apalike
 csl: chicago-fullnote-bibliography.csl
 ---